Our mission is to create great, sustainable homes and life experiences for people living with disability, by connecting families and communities.

 Fred has worked in the building industry for over 38 years and established his own successful construction company as a builder and property developer.

 His knowledge in these two areas makes Fred a valuable member of SILC.
 Fred is passionate to help other families create a ‘home away from home’ just like MHO that has been life changing for Julian and his family.

 Kim has a wealth of academic experience including;

 · Bachelor of Business Health Administration (University of Technology.
 QLD),

 · Graduate Diploma Applied Science Nursing Education, and

 · Registered Nurse (Psychiatry & Emergency Med.
 Major).

 Kim is also a registered Midwife and has worked in acute private and public hospitals, Justice Health Community and Aged Care sectors since 1980 including CEO of a number of private hospitals for 12 years 1991 - 2002 in QLD and Sydney’s North Shore.

 From 2002 - 2010 Kim held the position of Group Risk/Clinical Risk Manager of Ramsay Health Care Australia and Indonesia and later from 2010 - 2014 as the National Clinical Risk Manager Calvary Healthcare Australia.
-Since 2015 Kim has been the Operations Manager at James Milson Village, North Sydney.
+From 2015-2017 Kim was the Operations Manager at James Milson Village, North Sydney.
 Kim currently works for Opal Aged Care NSW as the Commissioning Manager at Opal Bankstown.
 Kim's 18 year old son Joel is a resident of TKALC.

 SILC has formed relationships with key partners across a diverse range of sectors.